Monogram (artwork)

-Monogram is a Combine by American artist Robert Rauschenberg, made from 1955-1959.
+Monogram is a Combine by American artist Robert Rauschenberg, made between 1955 and 1959.
 It consists of a stuffed Angora goat with its midsection passing through an automobile tire.
-Critic Jorg von Uthmann described it as Rauschenberg's most famous work in the Huffington Post.
+Critic Jorg von Uthmann described it in the Huffington Post as Rauschenberg's most famous work.
 In 1965, Pontus Hultén purchased the artwork for the collection of the Moderna Museet in Stockholm.

 History

 Rauschenberg created a series of artworks between 1954 and 1964 that merge aspects of both traditional painting and sculpture.
 He coined the term “Combine” to describe this new artistic category.
 Monogram typifies the idea of the Combine as a free-standing sculptural artwork that also incorporates a painted canvas.

 The artist first saw the stuffed Angora goat in the window of a secondhand furniture store at Seventh Avenue in New York.
 He bought it for $15 which was all of the money that he had on him at the time.
 Over the next four years (1955–1959), Monogram evolved through three different stages, which are documented in several studies and photographs.
 The title came from the union of the goat and tire, which reminded the artist of the interweaving letters in a monogram.